-Pen it on paper, list it in timeline form in the baby book, save a digital note in your phone, blog about it, create a voice memo….the method doesn’t matter but the documentation itself does.
+Pen it on paper, list it in timeline form in the baby book, save a digital note in your phone, blog about it, create a voice memo….the method doesn’t matter, but the memory does.

 I think what fascinates me the most about birth is not only it’s unpredictability but also it’s sacredness.
-It’s a set apart event that in many ways shapes you as the mother.
-Birth is a sacred space that mothers may initially enter with a whole team of supporters — her husband, a doula, a best friend, her mom, a top-notch nurse, a beloved doctor or midwife — but ultimately, she endures the weight of it aided only by God.
+It’s set apart.
+Your entry or re-entry to motherhood is shaped by it, to some extent.
+Birth is a sacred space that mothers may initially enter with a whole team of supporters — her husband, a doula, a best friend, her mom, a top-notch nurse, a doctor or midwife — but ultimately, she endures the weight of it aided only by God.
 Her surrender is required.
 And through her surrender, the mother’s body is the chosen tool, the vessel, that God partners with to bring life forth.
 What an honor.

 So you can imagine my shock when, after having baby #3, I couldn’t write our birth story.

 I could start it, but I definitely couldn’t finish it.
 The memories of my daughter’s actual delivery (and much of my labor) simply do not exist for me.